-Following the highly successful 2016 edition, Noh Reimagined is returning to Kings Place with an exciting new theme and line-up.
-The two-day festival explores the art of Noh, the iconic theatrical tradition that originated in fourteenth-century Japan.
-This edition will shed light on the unique dramaturgy of Mugen (‘phantasmal’) Noh, in which the main actor (shite) appears as a ghost in the dream of a travelling monk performed by the supporting actor (waki).
+Following the highly successful 2016 edition, Noh Reimagined returned to Kings Place with an exciting new theme and line-up.
+The two-day festival explored the art of Noh, the iconic theatrical tradition that originated in fourteenth-century Japan.
+This edition shed light on the unique dramaturgy of Mugen (‘phantasmal’) Noh, in which the main actor (shite) appears as a ghost in the dream of a travelling monk performed by the supporting actor (waki).
 The ghost then tells the tragic story of its past life, expressing deep regret and lamentations, hoping to find peace.

-Top Noh performers from Japan will work with innovative British artists and neuroscientists in genre-defying collaborations to examine the surreal artistic elements of Noh.
-Join us to explore time, space and symbolism in Noh theatre through interdisciplinary performances, workshops and talks.
+Top Noh performers from Japan worked with innovative British artists and neuroscientists in genre-defying collaborations to examine the surreal artistic elements of Noh.
+The festival explored time, space and symbolism in Noh theatre through interdisciplinary performances, workshops and talks.

-Noh Reimagined 2018 will connect the sublime illusions and transformative power of Noh’s 650-year-old tradition with the creative energy of contemporary arts and culture, posing new questions about who we are.
+Noh Reimagined 2018 connected the sublime illusions and transformative power of Noh’s 650-year-old tradition with the creative energy of contemporary arts and culture, posing new questions about who we are.